0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         docs:
         # /-/
         |   |
-        |   # Stack of services which provide a Web Documentation for your products/services/features/etc, like
+        |   # Stack of services which provides Web Documentation for your products/services/features/etc, like
         |   # Site(sub-domain like sdk.example.com/docs.example.com) with SDK with Repository and API/SDK documentation.
         |   # Designed for able splitting by security zones and published types scope of endless count of needed services.
         |   # Such as best as your can: docs.example.com - primary API/Service preview and documentation. docs-api.example.com -